bigbridge-nl/product-import/README.md

 Two products may even linked to each other.
 This is common for related products.
 When attempting to create the first product, it needs the id of the other product for a link (e.g. being related).
 But the same problem exists when we start with the second problem.
 It's a deadlock.

 In order to get out of this situation, this library creates temporary "placeholder" products for linked products that do not yet exist.
-These products are stored in Magento as disabled simple products with the name "Linked Product Placeholder", and with a price of 123456.78.
+These products are stored in Magento as disabled simple products with the name "Product Placeholder", and with a price of 123456.78.

 While other solutions are thinkable, this solution has the following advantages: